A Message from Luke Weedon

 Our Annual Meeting will return to Boston October 24 and 25, so go ahead and mark your calendar!

 Based on the lively Q&A we had in a panel discussing conflicts of interest, with the guidance of outside ethics counsel, we are analyzing (1) the attempted use of advance conflict waivers by pre-designated counsel and (2) client identification in circumstances where investors are investing on behalf of third parties (i.e., Who is the client?).
 Our goal is to roll out the results of this analysis either in a virtual CLE or an upcoming conference.
 Stay tuned!

-Finally, a special thanks to CJ Marchain and her colleagues at Madeleine Crouch & Co., as they play such a crucial role in keeping all things ACIC running smoothly, on time and on budget.
+Finally, a special thanks to CJ Marchain and her colleagues at Madeleine Crouch & Co., who keep ACIC on track and put together outstanding events for us to enjoy.

-The ACIC is an organization that is about people.
-Please try to reach out to fellow members to nurture and build relationships with others in the College, and get involved if you can to help with a committee or in some other capacity — your involvement will enrich both your experience with the College and the College itself.
+The ACIC is an organization that is about building relationships to make our work, and the private placement market, a more productive and enjoyable experience.
+Please try to reach out to fellow members to create community with others in the College.
+Get involved!
+Working on a committee or participating in other aspects of the College brings richness to our organization, both for yourself and the College as a whole.
 If you have any questions about how to get involved, please do reach out to me or any of the Trustees.